Elizabeth Holmes: Personal life

-In early 2019, Holmes became engaged to William "Billy" Evans, a 27-year-old heir to Evans Hotels, a family-owned group of hotels in the San Diego area.
+Holmes first met William "Billy" Evans in early 2017.
+In early 2019, Holmes became engaged to Evans, a 27-year-old heir to Evans Hotels, a family-owned group of hotels in the San Diego area.
 In mid-2019, Holmes and Evans reportedly married in a private ceremony.
 Holmes and Evans have not directly confirmed whether the two are legally married, and several sources continue to refer to him as her "partner" rather than her husband.
-They live in San Francisco.
 Holmes gave birth to a son in July 2021.
-In October 2022, weeks before her sentencing hearing, it was reported she was pregnant again.
-Holmes gave birth to a second child according to a court filing from February 2023 as part of an argument for delaying the start of her prison term.
+In October 2022, weeks before her sentencing hearing, it was reported she was pregnant with a second child.
+Holmes was accused of conceiving a second child, according to a court filing from February 2023, as a strategy for delaying the start of her prison term.
+Holmes denied this, saying she wanted to grow her family and the child was conceived before she was indicted, which she did not anticipate.
+Prior to her incarceration, she lived in the Mortimer Fleishhacker House in Woodside, California, with her partner.

-In January 2022, NPR obtained a copy of a partial police report from the evening of October 5, 2003, in which Holmes called the police and alleged she was sexually assaulted at a fraternity house at Stanford between 1 a.m. and 3 a.m. that morning.
+In January 2022, NPR obtained a copy of a partial police report from the evening of October 5, 2003, in which Holmes called the police and alleged she had been sexually assaulted at a fraternity house at Stanford between 1 a.m. and 3 a.m. that morning.
 The police report supported claims made by Holmes during the trial, in which she said: "I was questioning how I was going to be able to process that [rape] experience and what I wanted to do with my life, and I decided that I was going to build a life by building [a company]."
 She had started Theranos later that year.
-The report written by the deputies who responded to the call was withheld from release, and the partial information obtained by NPR does not identify an alleged perpetrator or other details about the incident, but identifies the street address of the Sigma Chi fraternity house as the location.
+The report, written by the deputies who responded to the call, was withheld from release, and the partial information obtained by NPR does not identify an alleged perpetrator or other details about the incident but identifies the street address of the Sigma Chi fraternity house as the location.

 In the media

-The case of Holmes is said to have created a stigma for other women entrepreneurs, particularly in the sciences and health care industries, who are often compared to her.
-Writing in The New York Times, technology journalist Erin Griffith commented that "Holmes continues to loom large across the start-up world because of the audacity of her story, which has permeated popular culture," with women entrepreneurs reporting that "the frequent comparisons [to Holmes] are pernicious".
-Investor and executive Ellen Pao wrote in a New York Times opinion piece that Holmes was singled out because of "sexism", and that her trial was a "wake-up call for sexism in tech."

-Holmes has been featured in a number of media works:
+The case of Holmes is said to have created a stigma for other female entrepreneurs, particularly in the sciences and health care industries, who are often compared to her.
+Writing in The New York Times, technology journalist Erin Griffith commented that "Holmes continues to loom large across the start-up world because of the audacity of her story, which has permeated popular culture", with female entrepreneurs reporting that "the frequent comparisons [to Holmes] are pernicious".
+Holmes has also been featured in a number of media works: